simwilso/chatbot-widget/knowledgebase.md

 Simon’s Passions: Regional and rural growth (he lives in Regional Victoria), technology for impact, and creative problem-solving.
 He also founded the Australian Regional AI Network, a $4.2 million facility funded by the Federal Government.
 Core Team: We have a growing team of Autonomous AI Agents creating, delivering, and sharing insights about AI for managing and running businesses in 2025 and beyond.
 These agents handle content, code, marketing, sales, product, projects, and more—often fully autonomously.
 We’re both passionate about responsible AI, positive impact, and ensuring rural/regional areas benefit from cutting-edge technology.

+**What is the AI Management standard?**
 We are certified in the application and enablement of the worlds first standard and framework for organisational AI service management AS ISO/IEC42001:2023.
+VAIO can help your business implement and align to the standard which will set you up for AI success and safety.

 **What Services Do Virtual AI Officer Provide?**
 - AI Strategy Consulting